microweber/microweber/documentation.md

 ## The Application Class
-You can think of this class as a container of your app and dependency injector.
+You can think of this class as a constructor of your app and dependency injector.

 It provides properties of the application via the autoloader with the magic methods `__get()` and `__set()`